pablogd-hashi/smolagents-otel-spiffe/docs/architecture.md

 ---

-## Failure modes and limitations

-**Model provider degradation.** If the configured LLM provider slows down or rate-limits, `agent_step_duration_seconds` P95 climbs and `llm_call_errors_total` increments.
-There is no circuit breaker or fallback model; the agent will hit `max_steps` or time out.
-The dashboard shows this; the system does not self-heal.

-**OTel Collector outage.** Both agents export OTLP with `insecure=True` and no retry configuration beyond the SDK defaults.
-If the Collector is unavailable, spans and metrics are lost; the agents continue to serve requests.
-Audit logs written to the Python logger still appear in container stdout, so there is a fallback record — just not in Loki.

-**No pre-execution tool hooks.** `step_callbacks` fire after a step completes, not before.
-If an agent step crashes the process (OOM, SIGKILL), the callback does not run and no audit record is emitted for that step.
-This is a smolagents limitation in 0.1.7; it is not compensated for in this repo.

-**Max-steps detection is approximate.** The executor detects "hit max_steps" by inspecting `agent.memory.steps[-1]` after `.run()` returns (`agents/executor/main.py`, `record_max_steps_hit`). smolagents returns a result rather than raising in this case, so there is no clean exception to catch.
-The detection heuristic is: last step is an `ActionStep` and its step number equals `max_steps`.
-This can misfire if the agent completes exactly at `max_steps` with a valid final answer.

-**Task-scope authorisation is not modelled.** Consul intentions allow `planner-agent → executor-agent` as a blanket rule.
-There is no per-task or per-user authorisation check.
-Any caller that can reach the planner's `/run` endpoint can cause it to delegate arbitrary subtasks to the executor.

-**Token-cost estimates use a fixed rate.** The "Estimated Cost / Hour" panel in Grafana uses a hardcoded per-1K-tokens rate baked into the dashboard JSON.
-It does not fetch live pricing from the provider.
-For real cost tracking, integrate a billing stream or a token-pricing lookup service.

-**Consul ACLs are disabled.** `consul/config.hcl` sets `acl { enabled = false }`.
-In this demo, Connect intentions provide the authorisation layer; ACLs would add another layer of defence in production but are unnecessary for the mesh demo to work.

----

 ## Running locally vs production

 This repo is built to be cloned, started, and discarded.
 Several things would need to change for a production deployment.